SpencerCDixon/Gosu-Tutorial/readme.md

 Finally, open up the main.rb file in the text editor of your choice.
 The main.rb file will be what we use to start the game.

-Go ahead and copy or type this snippet of code into your main.rb and then I will go over each section.
+Go ahead and type this snippet of code into your main.rb and then I will go over each section.

 ```ruby